8891689/dictionary/README.md

 These methods can create any password dictionary.
 For a comprehensive dictionary containing all human characters, download the Unicode character table. which includes all known character sets.
 Alternatively, simpler dictionaries can be created, such as those with English letters as prefixes and numbers as suffixes, using a combination password dictionary.

-# Note: -l 1 here just makes the program iterate once; the output key is independent of dictionary/length.
-# You can use a larger range for -l to generate more mock keys.
+# You can use a larger -l range to generate more simulated keys.

-Dictionary File Format: Ensure the file specified with -i is a plain text file, contains only one word per line, and uses the line endings expected by your system (e.g., LF or CRLF).
+Dictionary file format: Make sure the file specified with -i is a plain text file containing only one word or character set per line.

 # Sponsorship
 If this project was helpful to you, please buy me a coffee.
 Your support is greatly appreciated.
 Thank you!